Linden, Atchison County, Missouri

-Extinct hamlet in northwest Missouri, U.S.
+Extinct hamlet in Missouri, U.S.

 Linden is an extinct hamlet in northwestern Atchison County, in the U.S. state of Missouri.

 History

 Linden was the original county seat of Atchison County.
 A variant name was Magnet.
-A post office was established as Linden in 1846, and closed in 1871.
+In 1846, the town was platted, and a post office was established called Linden; it closed in 1871.
 The post office was reestablished as Magnet in 1880, and was discontinued in 1900.
 An 1882 map depicts both Linden and Magnet.
 The present name is for linden trees near the original town site.
 The population in 1915 was about 30.